Download this policy brief (updated Oct. 2021; 4 pages; pdf)

 - 63% of natural gas production in New Mexico takes place on federal lands.2

-- New Mexico is the 3rd largest oil-producing state.
+- New Mexico is the 2nd largest oil-producing state.

-How it works
+How it Works

-The result of these policies is that federal royalty rates are lower than New Mexico’s rates and the rates of surrounding states.
-That’s because many western states have strengthened their own fiscal policies to give a fair deal to taxpayers.
-In New Mexico, the royalty rate for production on state lands is as high as 20% compared to just 12.5% for production on federal lands.
-Even the federal offshore rate is higher.
+The result of these policies is that the federal royalty rate is lower than New Mexico’s rates on state land, as well as the rates charged by surrounding states.
+That’s because many western states have strengthened their own fiscal policies to give a fair deal to their residents.
+In New Mexico, the royalty rate for production on state lands is as high as 20%.The BLM rate is just 12.5% for production on federal lands – even lower than the federal offshore rate.

 Royalties – a share of the production value of the oil or gas extracted: 12.5% (onshore rate)

-Rentals – the annual, per-acre fee paid by lease owners: $1.50/acre for first 5 years, $2.00/acre for next 5 years
+Rentals – the annual, per-acre fee paid for leasing the land for production: $1.50/acre for first 5 years, $2.00/acre for next 5 years

-Minimum lease bids – minimum acceptable bid to lease federal land for oil and gas extraction: $2.00/acre
+Minimum Lease Bids – minimum acceptable bid to lease federal land for oil and gas extraction: $2.00/acre

-Impact on revenue and production
+Impact on Revenue and Production

 - Increase current minimums:

-- Royalty rates from 12.5% to 18.75%
+- Royalty rates from 12.5% to 20%

-- Rental rates from $1.50/$2.00 to $3.00/$5.00
+- Rental rates from $1.50-$2.00/acre to $3.00-$5.00/acre

-- Lease bids from $2/acre to $10/acre
+- Lease bids from $2.00/acre to $10.00/acre

-2 Moss Adams.
-2019.
-New Mexico: A Comparative Analysis.
+2 New Mexico: A Comparative Analysis, report, Moss Adams, 2019

 3 43 U.S.C. § 1701(a)(9)

-6 Congressional Budget Office.
-2016.
-“Options for Increasing Federal Income From Crude Oil and Natural Gas on Federal Lands.”
+6 Options for Increasing Federal Income from Crude Oil and Natural Gas on Federal Lands, report, Congressional Budget Office, April 2016